Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Lentils

-Yes, chickens can eat lentils, but some of them contain anti-nutrients such as phytic acid and tannins.
-So, you must sprout them before giving them as treats to your flocks.
+Yes, chickens can eat lentils, but some contain anti-nutrients such as phytic acid and tannins.
+So, you must sprout them before treating them to your flocks.

 Chocolate cake

 No, avoid giving chocolate cake to your chicken.
-As we have already mentioned, chocolate may cause health issues in chickens, so it’s better to avoid chocolate products.
+As mentioned, chocolate may cause health issues in chickens, so avoiding chocolate products is better.
 Also, the cake depends on how much chocolate is used to make that cake.

 Poop

-Yes, it’s true chickens eat poop if they find some non-digested food like plants.
+Yes, chickens eat poop if they find some non-digested food like plants.
 They mainly eat the feces of herbivores like humans, rabbits, mice, goats, sheep, etc.

 Pecans